We work in partnership with parish/town councils and residents’ associations to run a network of voluntary snow wardens.

 There is no law stopping you from clearing snow and ice on the pavement outside your property, pathways to your property or public space.

 If an accident did happen, it’s highly unlikely that you would be sued as long as you:

-- If shovelling snow, think where you are going to put it so that it doesn’t block people’s paths or drainage channels;
+- If shovelling snow, think about where you are going to put it so that it doesn’t block people’s paths or drainage channels

-- Use salt carefully only a small amount is required if there’s no salt available, sand or ash are good alternatives.
+- Use salt carefully as only a small amount is required.
+If there’s no salt available, sand or ash are good alternatives

-To Volunteer as a Snow Warden please see the ‘contact details’ section of this page.
+To volunteer as a Snow Warden please see the contact details to the right of this page.